Dependent Eligibility Guidelines

 If employees cannot agree which parent will cover the children, the parent whose birthday falls closest to the first of the calendar year will cover the dependent children.

-Note: For a grandchild to be eligible, the parent of the grandchild must be a covered dependent AND, if the parent of the grandchild is between the ages 19 up to their 25th birthday, a student as well.
+Note: For a grandchild to be eligible, the parent of the grandchild must be a covered dependent AND, if the parent of the grandchild is between the ages 19 up to their 25th birthday, they must be enrolled and regularly attending an accredited educational institution, unmarried, and the employee must provide at least 50% of their support as well.

 To enroll, or continue enrollment in dental and vision plans (health coverage continues automatically until the end of the month in which the dependent turns 26), a dependent must be your child by birth, legal adoption, or a step-child from the age of 19 up to their 25th birthday meeting the following criteria: